Living wage: New York City

-The proposed law will inform tax-payers of where their investment dollars go and will hold developers to more stringent employment standards.
-The proposed act will require developers who receive substantial tax-payer funded subsidies to pay employees a minimum living wage.
-The law is designed to raise quality of life and stimulate local economy.
-Specifically the proposed act will guarantee that workers in large developmental projects will receive a wage of at least $10.00 an hour.
-The living wage will get indexed so that it keeps up with cost of living increases.
-Furthermore, the act will require that employees who do not receive health insurance from their employer will receive an additional $1.50 an hour to subsidize their healthcare expenses.
+The proposed law will inform taxpayers of where their investment dollars go and will hold developers to more stringent employment standards.
+The proposed act will require developers who receive substantial taxpayer-funded subsidies to pay employees a minimum living wage.
+The law is designed to raise the quality of life and stimulate the local economy.
+Specifically, the proposed act will guarantee that workers on large development projects will receive a wage of at least $10.00 per hour.
+The living wage will be indexed to keep up with cost of living increases.
+Furthermore, the act will require that employees who do not receive health insurance from their employer receive an additional $1.50 an hour to subsidize their healthcare expenses.
 Workers employed at a subsidized development will also be entitled to the living wage guarantee.

-Many city officials have opposed living wage requirements because they believe that they restrict business climate thus making cities less appealing to potential industries.
-Logistically cities must hire employees to administer the ordinance.
-Conversely advocates for the legislation have acknowledged that when wages aren't sufficient, low-wage workers are often forced to rely on public assistance in the form of food stamps or Medicaid.
+Many city officials have opposed living wage requirements because they believe that they restrict the business climate, thus making cities less appealing to potential industries.
+Logistically, cities must hire employees to administer the ordinance.
+Conversely, advocates for the legislation have acknowledged that when wages aren't sufficient, low-wage workers are often forced to rely on public assistance in the form of food stamps or Medicaid.

 James Parrott of the Fiscal Policy Institute testified during a May 2011 New York City Council meeting that real wages for low-wage workers in the city have declined substantially over the last 20 years, despite dramatic increases in average education levels.
 A report by the Fiscal Policy Institute indicated that business tax subsidies have grown two and a half times faster than overall New York City tax collections and asks why these public resources are invested in poverty-level jobs.
 Mr. Parrott testified that income inequality in New York City exceeds that of other large cities, with the highest-earning 1 percent receiving 44 percent of all income.

 Miami-Dade County

 The Community Coalition for a Living Wage (CCLW) was launched in 1997 in Miami, Florida, as a partnership between local anti-poverty and labor organizations Catalyst Miami, Legal Services of Greater Miami, and the South Florida AFL–CIO.
-The CCLW organized the successful campaign for the passage of a Miami-Dade County living wage ordinance in 1999, the first of its kind in the South.
+The CCLW organized the successful campaign to pass a Miami-Dade County living wage ordinance in 1999, the first of its kind in the South.
 The ordinance requires Miami-Dade County and its contractors to pay all employees a living wage pegged to inflation: $12.63/hr with benefits, or $15 without (as of 2018).